Emails are an essential part of the marketing gamut. A well-crafted email can help you reach many customers and nurture your existing connections.

 7. Think in terms of integrated marketing

 Do not look at email marketing as a sole marketing channel.
-Your email campaigns should be in sync with branding on other platforms, such as blogs and social media platforms.
+Your email campaigns should sync with branding on other platforms, such as blogs and social media platforms.
 Also, consistency in messaging will create a consistent user experience.

 8. Always proofread